 The Beginner’s Guide To Getting Online - 6 Easy Steps To Getting Started

 Before setting up your online presence, it’s important to know your main requirements and what features you want on your website.
-This will help you get started on a solid footing and ensures you don’t get stuck further down the track.
+This will help you get started on a solid footing and ensure you don’t get stuck further down the track.

 Some questions to ask yourself when starting are:

 - Am I going to be putting a lot of images and posts on my website?

 - Am I going to be selling any items on my website?

 - Are speed and performance more important than cost?

 - Do I expect a lot of visitors per day?